 Abstraction.
 In half of our examples, we use an abstraction to relax the commutativity requirement.
-For most examples, this abstraction states which part of the computed internal (and partially secret) data we want to make public.
 For example, we compute a list of employee names and salaries but leak only the mean salary, and we collect a list of individual debts of a person but leak only the overall sum of their debt, not individual amounts or creditors.
-In one example (Email-Metadata), we abstract a list to a multiset to prove that we may leak the list after sorting it, which eliminates the secret-dependent item order.
-For the producer-consumer and pipeline examples, our abstraction does not return a view on the actual shared data, but on ghost data added for verification purposes: It does not state that the current data in the queue is low, which is not of interest, since the final state of the queue will always be empty, but that the sequence of consumed items must be low (or, if there are multiple producers and consumers, the multiset view of that sequence).
-We also show that we can support the original version of Figure 1 where each thread sets the shared variable to a different value, but only if said value is not leaked.
+In example Email-Metadata, we abstract a list to a multiset to prove that we may leak the list after sorting it, which eliminates the secret-dependent item order.
+For the producer-consumer and pipeline examples, our abstraction does not return a view on the actual shared data, but on ghost data added for verification purposes: It does not state that the current data in the queue is low, which is not of interest, since the final state of the queue will always be empty, but that the sequence of consumed items is low (or, if there are multiple producers and consumers, the multiset view of that sequence).
+We also prove that the original version of Figure 1, where each thread sets the shared variable to a different value, is correct if said value is not leaked.